-If A is true, then B is true; If A is true, then B is true;
+(Premise) If A is true, then B is true; If A is true, then B is true;

-A is true; B is false;

-Therefore, B is true.
-Therefore, A is false.
+(Evidence) A is true; B is false; (Conclusion) B is true.
+A is false.

-Deduction uses a set of axioms to prove propositions known as theorems, which, given the axioms, are irrefutable, absolutely true statements (once we accepted the axioms as valid).
+Deduction uses a set of axioms to prove propositions known as theorems, which, given the premises (axioms), are irrefutable, absolutely true statements.
 It is also irrefutable that deduction is the preferred route to truth; the question is, however, whether or not it has any limits.

-David Hilbert's famous aphorism (later inscribed in his tombstone at Göttingen) "Wir müssen wissen, wir werden wissen" ("We must know, we will know"), expressed his belief that there were no limits.
+David Hilbert's famous aphorism (later inscribed in his tombstone at Göttingen) "Wir müssen wissen, wir werden wissen" ("We must know, we will know"), expressed his belief that there were no limits in deduction.
 According to this belief, more formally known as completeness, any mathematical statement could be proved or disproved by deduction from axioms.
-However, developments in mathematical logic, and particularly Gödel's incompleteness theorem, challenged the almightiness of deduction suggesting the usefulness and necessity of induction.
+However, developments in mathematical logic, and particularly Gödel's incompleteness theorem, challenged the omnipotence of deduction suggesting the usefulness and necessity of induction.